Why is Defense Waste Taboo in the Tax Debate?

 As for personnel, cut the number of civilian Pentagon employees, which is now around 800,000 persons.
 There are too many officers—the Army and Navy have about one for every four to five enlisted men, some triple the number compared to World War II.
 Generals are equally super abundant and never get fired.
 In World War II, General Marshall fired dozens of them.
 And when every bomb now hits its target why do we need so many bombers?

-And let’s not forget the trillion-dollar nuclear weapons modernization program started by President Obama, and continue with President Trump, which will add new nuclear weapons to the arsenal.
+And let’s not forget the trillion-dollar nuclear weapons modernization program started by President Obama, and continued with President Trump, which will add new nuclear weapons to the arsenal.

 Another enormous waste involves Navy ships.
 The New York Times published a report in November after the recent collisions of two destroyers in the Pacific.
 Even though one ship now has the missile accuracy in firepower equivalent to maybe half a dozen ships in World War II, the Navy appears to still schedule their numbers and crews the old way.
 Since the accidents, the Navy is now revamping its scheduling process.
 Representative Mike Coffman urged the Navy to adopt “sea swap policies (to save billions of dollars) for cruisers, destroyers and amphibious ships by flying crews out to ships instead of changing crews at home ports.”

-More appalling is the information that until two years ago nuclear submarines were also operating on such “grueling watch schedules as to leave captains and crews exhausted even though the service ordered (nuclear) submarines to abandon similar schedules two years ago.
+More appalling is the information that until two years ago nuclear submarines were also operating on such grueling watch schedules as to leave captains and crews exhausted even though the service ordered (nuclear) submarines to abandon similar schedules two years ago.
 A Government Accountability Office (GAO) report from May said sailors were on duty up to 108 hours each week.
 Why?
 America is not at war, why are we running our ships ragged?
 What are they all doing?

 The fact that all this waste if off the table in budget debates is almost criminal.
 All the claptrap on cable news and not a word of these Pentagon boondoggles and mishandling of taxpayer funds!
 Most Republicans are ready to cut health care, much less reform much of its inordinate waste and monopoly pricing, but they can’t talk about military waste?
 House speaker Paul Ryan has a sad record on this issue.
 Years ago, in Tax Collectors for the Warfare State, I wrote how Ryan and many Republicans were ready to sacrifice the home mortgage interest deduction to pay for more war in Afghanistan.